nomadgate/behind-the-scenes/content/17-01-2019/index.md

 […]
 ```

-Finally I just imported the `main.scss` file into the default template located in `layout.js` by adding `import '../styles/main.scss'`.
+Finally I just imported the `main.scss` file into the default template located in `layout.js` by adding `js›import '../styles/main.scss'`.

 If you use a different starter than the default one I used, your default template might be located elsewhere, or there might exist one yet.
 The principle is the same, just import the `main.scss` file where the CSS is needed.